RateGain-logo-Vivid-Lavender

 1. Sirius (Idiso)

 Sirius is a hotel Central Reservation System (CRS) developed by Idiso, a global hospitality technology provider.
 The Sirius CRS offers hotels advanced functionalities for managing rates, inventory, and reservations.
-It enables seamless connectivity with distribution channels, real-time updates, and robust reporting and analytics capabilities.
+It enables smooth connectivity with distribution channels, real-time updates, and reporting and analytics capabilities.

 2. BookLogic CRS